 Figure four below shows a lunar habitat with structure holding up the weight of the regolith radiation shielding:

-From Eagle Engineering, Lunar Habitat and Support Structure for Regolith Shielding --
+Figure 4: From Eagle Engineering, Lunar Habitat and Support Structure for Regolith Shielding -- Click to Enlarge

 In figure 3 and 4 there are many of the structural pieces that, rather than being brought up from the Earth, could be derived from local ISRU derived metals.
 Even the habitats themselves could be made mostly from locally derived metals.
 There is a class of steel called “Maraging Steel” that is a high nickel alloy that is very close to what you would have available from meteoric and nano phase iron derived from the regolith.